splynx/docs/files/en/networking/authentication_users/mikrotik_hotspot_from_portal/mikrotik_hotspot_from_portal.md

 ### How it works (scheme)

-* The customer is trying to access internet (HTTP site).
+* The customer is trying to access web page (HTTP site).
 * Router (NAS) redirects the customer to Mikrotik Hotspot IP (to router IP).
-* Mikrotik Hotspot redirects the customer to Splynx portal (Splynx URL).
+* Mikrotik Hotspot redirects the customer to Splynx portal (to Splynx URL).
 * The customer authenticates on the portal and logs in into Mikrotik Hotspot on the Splynx portal.
 * Customer can browse internet.